A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Inference framework

-With this likelihood, the posterior distribution in standard Bayesian inference can be defined as:
+With the above likelihood, the standard Bayesian (marginal) posterior distribution of the treatment effect $\beta$ can be defined as follows:

-where $p(\bm{\theta})$ is the prior distribution on $\bm{\theta}$.
-Given the above posterior distribution will generally not have a known form, Markov chain Monte Carlo (MCMC) methods can be used to approximate it by drawing samples from the distribution, e.g.\ \cite{girolami_calderhead_2011}.
+where $p(\bm{\theta})$ is the prior distribution on $\bm{\theta} = (\beta,\bm{\tau}^T)^T$.
+Given the above posterior distribution generally will not have a known form, Markov chain Monte Carlo (MCMC) methods can be used to approximate it.

-Recently, it has been proposed that Bayesian inference can be performed based on a general loss function $l(\bm{\theta},\bm{y},\bm{x})$ which connects $\bm{\theta}$ to $\bm{y}$ given $\bm{x}$ \cite{bissiri_etal_2016}.
-Within this so-called general Bayesian inference framework, a prior belief about $\bm{\theta}$ can be updated as follows:
+Recently, general Bayesian inference has been proposed as a coherent procedure for updating prior beliefs based on a loss function rather than a likelihood function.
+Consider a loss function denoted by $l(\beta, \bm{y}, \bm{x})$, which identifies desirable parameters of interest $\beta$ given $\bm{y}$ and $\bm{x}$.
+Then, the general Bayesian posterior distribution for $\beta$ is given by

-where $w$ is a non-negative scalar that controls the rate of learning about $\bm{\theta}$ from prior to posterior.
-Of note, standard Bayesian inference can be considered a special case of general Bayesian inference where the negative log-likelihood is considered as the loss function (with $w=1$).
+where $w>0$ controls the rate of learning about $\beta$ from prior, $p(\beta)$, to posterior.
+Of note, standard Bayesian inference can be considered a special case of general Bayesian inference where the negative log-likelihood is the loss function (with $w=1$).
+The general Bayesian posterior provides a coherent update of prior information about the parameter values that minimise the expectation of the loss, $l(\beta, \bm{y}, \bm{x})$, with respect to the true data generating process.\cite{bissiri_etal_2016}

-For the general Bayesian analysis of time-to-event outcomes, the negative partial log-likelihood \cite{cox_1975} has been considered as the loss function with $w=1$, where \cite{bissiri_etal_2016} have proved that this is a valid update of prior information, in general.
-For continuous time and distinct time-to-event outcomes at $t_{(1)}<\ldots<t_{(J)}$, such a loss function can be defined as follows:
+For the general Bayesian analysis of time-to-event outcomes, the negative partial log-likelihood \cite{cox_1975} has been considered as the loss function. \cite{bissiri_etal_2016,kalbeisch_1978, sinha_2003, miller_2021} For continuous time and distinct time-to-event outcomes, the loss function is

-where $R_j$ denotes the risk set (i.e.\ the set of participants who have not yet responded and are not censored) at the $j$th ordered event time $t_{(j)}$ for a participant defined by $x_{(j)}$.
-The above partial likelihood is often used in medical research to analyse time-to-event outcomes e.g.\ \cite{collett_2015}.
-Here, we use the partial likelihood as a basis for designing general Bayesian adaptive clinical trials that yield time-to-event outcomes.
+where $R_i$ denotes the risk set (i.e.\ the set of participants who have not yet experienced the event of interest and are not censored) at the $i$th time $t_i$, for $i=1,\dots,N$.
+To calibrate the posterior based on this loss function, $w$ can be set to 1 such that properties of the general posterior match those of the maximum partial likelihood estimator.\cite{bissiri_etal_2016}

+The above partial likelihood has often been used in medical research to estimate a treatment effect based on time-to-event outcomes.\cite{collett_2015} The general posterior distribution based on this partial likelihood has also been studied previously.
+In particular, the marginal posterior distribution of $\beta$ (having integrated out the baseline hazard under a non-informative prior) converges to the general Bayesian posterior, formed via the partial likelihood, as $N \to \infty$.\cite{kalbeisch_1978} In addition, under fairly mild sufficient conditions, the above posterior exhibits concentration, asymptotic normality and asymptotic frequentist coverage.\cite{miller_2021}